 Therefore, recent research was focused on improving the economic efficiency of the MAX phase synthesis process, including exploring alternative methods using cheaper precursors.
 For example, recycling used car tires through a simple sulfonation process and subsequent low-temperature pyrolysis can be an affordable carbon source, costing less than 50% of the price of graphite carbon [14].
 Other carbon sources include petroleum coke, cotton, coconut shells, and other materials [15,16].
-Jolly S. et al. used titanium oxide, which is 50% cheaper than metallic titanium, and recycled aluminum
+Jolly S. et al. used titanium oxide, which is 50% cheaper than metallic titanium, and recycled aluminum scrap instead of commercially pure aluminum, significantly reducing the product's cost and environmental impact [17,18].
+It was previously believed that Ti_3AIC_2 could not be synthesized from the TiO_2 -Al-C system.
+However, Li et al. demonstrated the possibility of forming Ti_3AIC_2 with the corrected stoichiometry and temperature from such precursors [19].
+Another affordable source of titanium compared to metallic titanium is TiH_2 , a semi-product of Ti production, which costs 10% less on average [10].

-Received 03 Oct 2024; Received in revised form 14 Oct 2024; Accepted 22 Oct 2024; Available online DD MM 2024.
+Received 03 Oct 2024; Received in revised form 14 Oct 2024; Accepted 22 Oct 2024; Available online 31 Dec 2024.